aptly-dev/aptly/README.rst

 Params:

 * ``name`` is snapshot name which has been given during snapshot creation
-* ``source`` is a options list of snapshot names which would be used as additional sources
+* ``source`` is a optional list of snapshot names which would be used as additional sources

 Options: